Sentiment-enhanced Graph-based Sarcasm Explanation in Dialogue: Methodology

 \subsection{Video-audio Joint Sentiment Inference}

-As aforementioned, the sentiment delivered by the audio and video is vital for capturing sarcastic semantics~\cite{DBLP:conf/mir/ZhangZH016}.
-Meanwhile, it has been proven that the comprehensive utilization of the multimodal sentiment information embedded in both video and audio can undoubtedly improve the efficacy of sentiment inference~\cite{DBLP:journals/tmm/NieRNZ21,9797846,10214099,DBLP:journals/tmm/WangLWTHG23}.
-Therefore, instead of utilizing the conventional visual and acoustic content features, we propose to jointly extract the video-audio sentiment to promote the SED.
+It has been proven that the jointly utilization of the sentiment conveyed in both video and audio can improve the efficacy of sentiment inference~\cite{DBLP:journals/tmm/NieRNZ21,9797846,10214099,DBLP:journals/tmm/WangLWTHG23}.
+Therefore, we propose to jointly extract the video-audio sentiment to promote SED.

 In detail, we introduce a variant of a Joint Cross-Attention Model (JCA)~\cite{DBLP:conf/cvpr/PraveenMUAZDPKB22}, named Joint Cross Attention-based Sentiment Inference, JCA-SI for short.
 Notably, JCA is a multimodal sentiment analysis model, which utilizes an advanced attention mechanism to recognize the sentiment information involved in the video and audio~\cite{DBLP:conf/lrec/RayMNB22}.
 Although it shows great performance in the task of multimodal sentiment analysis~\cite{DBLP:conf/cvpr/PraveenMUAZDPKB22,DBLP:journals/tmm/NieCRSL22}, it can only predict two types of sentiment value (\ie valence and arousal), which are float number ranging from -$1$ to $1$.
 If we directly utilize JCA to conduct video-audio joint sentiment inference, the predicted sentiment value may not match the semantic space of BART.
 The reason is that BART cannot capture the sentiment information involved in the sentiment value as it does not learn the meaning of the sentiment value during the pre-training phase.
 Therefore, we devise a variant named JCA-SI.
 Specifically, we add a multi-layer perceptron to conduct sentiment classification after obtaining the feature representation via JCA in order to convert the sentiment value into sentiment label.
 In fact, video-audio sentiment changes for different utterances in the long video and audio of the whole dialogue as it contains multiple utterances.
 It is crucial to align the video, audio and utterance so that the video-audio sentiments and the utterance sentiments are one-to-one correspondence.
 This alignment facilitates the extraction of inconsistency between the video-audio sentiment and utterance sentiment.
 Therefore, we segment the video $V$ of the whole dialogue into $N_u$ video clips $\{v_1, v_2, \cdots, v_{N_u}\}$ based on temporal annotations provided by WITS, each clip $v_j$ is corresponding to an utterance $u_j$.
 Similarly, we conduct the same process for the audio $A$ of the whole dialogue, and obtain $N_u$ audio clips $\{a_1, a_2, \cdots, a_{N_u}\}$.